 Training, qualifications & experience

-I have taught modules on MSc courses in Family Therapy (2002-2011), Mental Health Studies (2006-2009) at the Institute of Psychiatry, King's College London and the MSc in Nutrition and Eating Disorders at the Institute of Child Health, University College London.
+Teaching on MSc courses in Family Therapy (2002-2011), Mental Health Studies (2006-2009) at the Institute of Psychiatry, King's College London and the MSc in Nutrition and Eating Disorders at the Institute of Child Health, University College London 2011 ongoing.

 Accredited register membership